CrayLabs/SmartRedis/doc/data_structures.rst

 Data Structures
 ***************

-SmartSim defines three data structures designed for use within back-end databases:
+SmartSim defines primary three data structures designed for use within backend databases:

 * ``Tensor`` : represents an n-dimensional array of values.
 * ``Model`` : represents a computational ML model for one of the supported backend frameworks.